 About the Building Regulations Division

 Montgomery County Building Regulations is certified by the State of Ohio to enforce building codes at a local level.
-We enforce building and electrical codes, flood damage prevention codes, and special airport zoning.
+We enforce building and electrical codes, energy conservation and handicapped accessibility standards, flood damage prevention requirements, and special Wright-Patterson Air Force Base airport zoning.

 Dayton, Ohio 45422-1070

 Fax: (937) 225-6327

 Our eConnect software allows you to link directly to our permit database.
 You can now search for the Status of all permits issued since 1993.

 You can check the status of applications, and if they are on hold, why.
 We also document inspections as to when they are conducted, and whether they have passed or failed.
 The Parcel search will let you see all of the permits applied for and issued for a property.
 Click on one of the buttons to the left to transfer to our eConnect site.

 To check the Status of a Permit or Application, type in identifying information about the Property or the Applicant.
 Note that since the software is looking for exact matches, often less is more in information you type in.
 Include the minimum information you think will be necessary to find distinct records, especially since information entered may have been slightly different than you would.
 For instance, our records may or may not have "Inc." after an applicant name.
 If you type in the name only, it will return selections with and without the "Inc.", and you can then select from those found.

 The button to Find Permit Info by Parcel or Address will lead you to a similar search form.
 Again, try to enter the least amount of information to distinguish the property you are looking for.
 You do not need to fill in all of the boxes.
 You can also enter partial words or addresses to broaden your search.
 Read the help notes on that page for other tips for searching our records.